 In 2006, the provincial government, in conjunction with the Association of Municipalities of Ontario (AMO) established a Land Ambulance Committee (LAC) to review various subjects including the Ambulance Response Time Standard.
 On July 31, 2008, the provincial government made changes to the Ambulance Act, Ontario Regulation 267/08, amending O. Reg.
 257/00 with the heading Section 22: Part VIII, Response Time Performance Plans, and Sections 22 and 23 (Attachment 3).
-These changes were fully implemented in 2013 with reporting requirements starting October 1, 2012.
+These changes were fully implemented in 2013 with reporting requirements starting prior to full implementation on October 1, 2012.